sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image16.png "image_tooltip")

 The flowchart above shows the user recommendation system algorithm.
 The summary of this algorithm is as follows.
 We retrieve the list of users who have compatible language preferences to be partners (called potential partners).
-We create a dictionary of keys of these users and value of score.
+We create a dictionary of keys of these users and the value of score.
 Higher score should indicate more compatibility to become language partner with the authenticated user.
 The score is calculated as follows,